Epiteks/eblih/README.md

 * Repository mode
 ````
 Commands :
+    new repo                    -- Create and clone the repository repo
     create repo                 -- Create the repository repo
     clone repo                  -- Clone the repository repo
     clone user repo             -- Clone the repository repo of user